 L3 Partnership, a 30-year old family-run farm, is requesting a ‘text and map’ amendment to the Manatee County Comprehensive Plan to allow for the future creation of a ‘rural village’.

 To bring the vision of Gamble Creek Village to a reality, several steps already have been taken and several remain in the process.
 The applications for the text and map amendments have been reviewed by County staff from multiple departments.
-Soon the applications will be set for public hearing at the Planning Commission who will vote on a recommendation to the Board of County Commissioners (BOCC).
-Following the Planning Commission's hearing, there will be a public hearing at the BOCC to consider transmittal of the plan amendments to the state.
-The BOCC will vote to transmit or not to transmit the request.
+Soon the applications will be set for public hearing at the Board of County Commissioners (BOCC).
+The BOCC will vote to transmit or not to transmit the request for amendments to the state.
 If the plan amendments are transmitted, then the state will have an opportunity to review and comment.
 Once the County has received the comments from the state, then the plan amendments will be set for a final adoption hearing in front of the BOCC.

 Absent the text amendment and the ability to plan for a comprehensive rural village, the property inevitably will be broken up into smaller parcels and sold piecemeal.
 The opportunity to create a cohesive plan for this one large and intact parcel, and to protect that environment, will be lost.
 Approving the requested Comprehensive Plan text and map amendment gives Manatee County an option for a well-planned agricultural village, providing more certainty in the way the area eventually develops.